Chisa Hutchinson: Personal life

 After the opening of her play She Likes Girls in 2008 Hutchinson's sexuality was put into the spotlight because the play centers around a young lesbian woman.
-Hutchinson however self identifies as bisexual.
+Hutchinson however is bisexual.

 Critical reception

 Hutchinson's play She Likes Girls centers around a young lesbian couple at an inter-city high school.
 This play and the topics it deals with would lead her to receive a GLAAD (Gay and Lesbian Alliance Against Defamation) Award.
 Not only did the play win this award but it received positive reviews throughout its run in New York City.

+In 2022, Chisa Hutchinson was included in the book 50 Key Figures in Queer US Theatre, profiled in a chapter written by theatre scholar La Donna L. Forsgren.